Japanese passport: Language

 Japanese passports are entirely printed in both Japanese and English, except for the note of caution that is found at the end of the passport (e.g. on page 51 of the ten-year biometric ordinary passport), which is only printed in Japanese.
 This note contains information about what the bearer should know when encountering various situations in a foreign country.

 The surname, given name and other personalised mentions (like registered domicile) are only indicated in Latin uppercase letters.
-Japanese names are in principle transcribed according to one variant of the Hepburn romanization system, but exceptions are admitted in certain cases, notably when the name comes from the katakana transcription of a foreign name (such as Japanese spouse or Japanese child of a foreign national), in which case the original spelling of the name in the Latin alphabet (with no diacritics) may be used.
+The names of Japanese nationals are originally written in kanji, or, for certain individuals, in kana or a combination of kana and kanji; the transcription into the Latin alphabet is, in principle, carried out according to one variant of the Hepburn romanization system, but exceptions are admitted in certain cases, notably when the name comes from the katakana transcription of a foreign name (such as Japanese spouse or Japanese child of a foreign national), in which case the original spelling of the name in the Latin alphabet may be used.
+Diacritics are never used.

 The signature may be written in any language and in any spelling the individual desires.